johnalam/F5-Data-Group-Manager/README.md

 Only internal data-groups are handled initially.

-In order to add/edit/delete on record at a time, this app relies on a BigIP TMSH CLI script.
+In order to add/edit/delete one record at a time, this app relies on a BigIP TMSH CLI script.
 The name of the script is "add-rec" initially.
-Will chave that soon.
+Will change the name soon.

 The script must be uploaded to the BigIPs that you wish to do single record CRUD for.
 There are two versions of the script under assets directory.